 Funding Mechanisms and Budget Allocations

-Welfare schemes in India are primarily funded by the central and state governments, with budget allocations varying annually based on priorities and fiscal capacity.
-For instance, the Union Budget 2023-24 allocated INR 60,000 crore for MGNREGA, reflecting the government’s commitment to rural employment.
+Welfare schemes are mostly funded through the central and state governments.
+The allocations in the budget vary every year as the priorities and the fiscal capacity change.
+For instance, the Union Budget 2023-24 allocated Rs 60,000 crore for MGNREGA, thus showing the commitment of the government towards a regular flow of income to its rural population.

 Implementation Strategies and Administrative Structure